 Relevance can also be questioned if it is considered to waste time.
 For example, while one character witness may help establish that the defendant is honest and reliable, a dozen would be irrelevant as they would waste the court’s time without adding any additional relevant information.

-The relevance of evidence is often debated between the prosecutor and the defendant’s Vista defense attorney and often the judge must decide what can be considered relevant enough to be used as official evidence.
+The relevance of evidence is often debated between the prosecutor and the defendant’s criminal defense lawyer and often the judge must decide what can be considered relevant enough to be used as official evidence.
 For example, if an alleged assault victim with no witnesses on her behalf has been in a similar situation in the past, that might not be relevant.
 But if she has claimed to have been assaulted a dozen times in the past and she’s never had witnesses to back up her story, the defense might be able to argue that this shows she could be making up her story for one reason or another.

 In fact, the biggest area of contention when it comes to relevancy is evidence against a defendant based on past crimes.
 In sex assault and domestic violence cases, the prosecution will often bring up the fact that the defendant has done this before and a conviction is unnecessary.
 The prosecution just needs victims to testify about prior behavior.
 On the defense side, the bad character of the victim is also brought up to show he or she isn’t trust worthy or has a propensity for violence.

 When it comes to what is considered reliable for purposes of admissibility, this usually applies to witness testimony, but can also apply when it is impossible to prove the origin of a physical piece of evidence.
 For example, while someone’s diary can be used as evidence, if you can’t actually prove that the diary belonged to that person, it would be inadmissible.
 Reliability is also brought into question if the chain of custody cannot be traced from the time the evidence is discovered by the police to the time it appeared in court as this means the evidence could have been tampered with at some point.